nextflow-io/training/docs/basic_training/containers.md

     ??? result

-        With these changes, you should be able to run the pipeline with BioContainers by running the following in the command line:
+        With these changes, you should be able to run the workflow with BioContainers by running the following in the command line:

         ```bash
         nextflow run script5.nf